RelayKey

 1

-Paste your real upstream API key.
-RelayKey encrypts it at rest with envelope encryption and never echoes it back in the dashboard.
+Paste your real upstream API key once.
+RelayKey encrypts it at rest and never echoes it back in the dashboard.

 2